nickjfrench/ms-automation-graph-nestjs/docs/write-up/README.md

 The following steps to register an application are the same regardless of M365's Entra or Azure's Entra.

 1. Start a new Registration.
 1. Name the application, select the support account type that applies to you.
-For internal organization use, select the first option.
-This restricts login access to only this directory.
+For internal organization use, select the first option, this restricts login access to only this directory.
-1. Enter the Redirect URI `{domain/localhost}/api/v1/auth/callback`. `HTTP` and `localhost` for development, or use `HTTPS` and domain for production.
+1. Enter the Redirect URI `{domain/localhost}/api/v1/auth/callback`. `http:/localhost:3000` for development, or use `HTTPS` and domain for production.

 <img src="images/00-Entra/Register-an-Application.png" alt="Details of App Registration" height="400"/>